STINGING INSECT GUIDE

-Scientific names: Sphecius speciosus (eastern cicada killer), Sphecius grandis (western cicada killer, overlaps in West Texas), Sphecius convallis (Pacific cicada killer) Common names: Cicada killer, cicada killer wasp, cicada hawk, giant ground hornet (misnomer), sand hornet (misnomer) Family: Crabronidae (subfamily Bembicinae; older sources may list Sphecidae) Status in the San Antonio / Boerne corridor: Native, present every summer, commonly mistaken for something far more dangerous
+Scientific names: Sphecius speciosus (eastern cicada killer), Sphecius grandis (western cicada killer, found in West Texas), Sphecius convallis (Pacific cicada killer).
+Common names: Cicada killer, cicada killer wasp, cicada hawk, giant ground hornet (that’s a misnomer), sand hornet (another misnomer).
+Family: Crabronidae (subfamily Bembicinae; older sources might say Sphecidae).
+Status in the San Antonio / Boerne corridor: These wasps are native and show up every summer.
+Many folks confuse them with something more dangerous.

 | Size | 40–50 mm (1.5" to 2") — one of the largest wasps in Texas |